jeffpar/pcjs.v1/disks/pc/tools/microsoft/os2/sdk/1.02/README.md

 of machine you're using.
 It's asking that question merely to determine whether you're using 3.5-inch or 5.25-inch SDK distribution diskettes.
 These disks happen to be the 3.5-inch versions, so you must pretend you're using a PS/2.

-Also, this SDK may have only been tested with Microsoft's release of OS/2 1.0 (included with the SDK), because if you install it on [IBM OS/2 1.0](/disks/pc/os2/ibm/1.0/), the script will fail when it attempts to run LIBBUILD to build all the C runtime libraries.
+Also, this SDK may have only been tested with Microsoft's release of OS/2 1.0, because if you install it on [IBM OS/2 1.0](/disks/pc/os2/ibm/1.0/), the script will fail when it attempts to run LIBBUILD to build all the C runtime libraries.
 Apparently, this is because IBM OS/2 1.0 creates an OS2INIT.CMD with PATH set to:

 	C:\;C:\OS2;C:\OS2\INSTALL;